kittykatattack/sound.js/README.md

 to `true` for a spooky reverse reverb.
 Set the sound's `reverb` property to `false` if you need to disable the reverb effect later.

 This is how work with sound files.
-But "Sound for Games" also lets you generate your own music and sound effects from scratch.
+But Sound.js also lets you generate your own music and sound effects from scratch.